muarshad01/DeepSeek/Notes/lecture12_notes.md

 \end{align}
 $$

-* Note, we tranfrom to a lower dimention latent-dim = 4 from embedding-dim = 8.
+* Note, we move to a lower dimension.

 ***